Why 90s Cell Phones Were Superior

 My Post (51).jpg

 Think I’m exaggerating?
-Then why is a company you outsourced your social life to trying to sell you a virtual reality headset during a global pandemic?
+Then why did a company you outsourced your social life to try to sell you a virtual reality headset during a global pandemic?
 That’s something straight out of a William Gibson novel.

 Think about it.